FIT-CNICE/db2md/README.md

 # db2md

-db2md is a tool for converting Excel spreadsheets to Markdown files based on a YAML schema.
+db2md is a tool for converting any filetypes exported from DB (SQLite, PostgreSQL, MongoDB, XLSX) to Markdown files based on a YAML schema. db2md should be able to send out HTTP requests to LLM servers using either one of the following crates

+- `reqwest`
+- `url`

 ## Release Notes